Last Updated on

 Things to consider before starting a bookstore

 There’s some risk in starting any new business, but you can mitigate that risk by performing market research and identifying a way to set your bookstore apart from the competition.
-Try to find a need in the bookselling industry that is unmet in your area, and design your store to meet that need.
+Try to find a need that is unmet in your area, and design your store to meet that need.

 By putting in the research and preparation now, you’ll know more about what to expect and can help set your bookstore up for a successful launch.